 Registration period 1 is designed primarily to accommodate currently registered matriculated students.
 It occurs during the latter half of the quarter preceding that for which the student is registering excluding Summer Quarter.
-Registration priority dates are assigned according to the following sequence: disabled students, athletes, students with graduating senior priority status, graduate students, seniors, juniors, sophomores, and freshmen.
+Registration priority dates are assigned according to the following sequence: disabled students, athletes, eligible veterans and national guard members and their spouses as defined in RCW 28B.15.624, students with graduating senior priority status, graduate students, seniors, juniors, sophomores, and freshmen.

 |C.||Registration Period 2

 Registration period 2 occurs just prior to the beginning of the quarter and is intended primarily to accommodate new and former students, returning students, and students from other UW campuses.

 Registration period 3 occurs during the first seven calendar days of the quarter and is intended for registration changes.
 ACCESS students and tuition exempt faculty and staff may register from the third day through the seventh day of the quarter in period 3.
 Washington State employees register on the fourth day.
 Non-matriculating students who are affiliated with the University through UW Educational Outreach are registered by the UWEO staff into available courses.

 S-B 175, May 29, 2008; S-B 177, April 14, 2010 both with Presidential approval; RC, December 3, 2013; S-B 180, February 27, 2014 with Presidential approval; RC, January 25, 2017; RC, February 1, 2017.